YouTube suspends Trump's channel after violating policy on inciting violence

 After the incident, Twitter and Facebook removed Trump’s accounts and have been eliminating content supporting last week’s assault, while Amazon.com Inc suspended Parler, a social media platform favored by many supporters of Trump, from its web hosting service.

-Reporting by Radhika Anilkumar in Bengaluru; Additional Reporting by Kanishka Singh in Bengaluru; Editing by Rashmi Aich and Kim Coghill
+Reporting by Radhika Anilkumar in Bengaluru; Additional Reporting by Kanishka Singh and Sabahatjahan Contractor in Bengaluru; Editing by Rashmi Aich and Kim Coghill

 Our Standards: The Thomson Reuters Trust Principles.